homekube/homekube/docs/ingress.md

 [![](images/ico/book_16.png) embedded variables](http://nginx.org/en/docs/http/ngx_http_core_module.html#variables)

 We accept https incoming traffic unwrap it and wrap it again in https to forward it to the kubernetes dashboard.
-It is an important detail that the Ingress manifest is defined in the same namespace  `namespace: kubernetes-dashboard` where the dashboard service is defined.
+It is an important detail that the  **Ingress manifest must be defined in the same namespace as the service it references** e.g.  `namespace: kubernetes-dashboard` .

 ```bash
 kubectl apply -f ingress-dashboard.yaml